szleo123/hw7/README.md

 This is an individual assignment --- no pairs this time.
 Also, please do **not** look up solutions online, just answers to compiler or optimization questions.
 Post a link to your github repo with your code and a README.md describing your changes (I'd like to also read about what you tried and didn't work).

+**Writeup for Part2**

+In my first try, I notices the overhead of finding the size of each quote before actually iterate through the array.
+So I deletes the size finding part, and implements a version that the loop doesn't depend on the size of the array.
+This greatly boosts the performance to 0.006s.

+In the second try, I notices the fact that all the size of the quotes ranges from 3 to 5, so I precalculate the first 3 digits to the result and reduce the length of the loop.
+This boosts the performance to 0.005s.

 *Good luck!*